Tell me more ×

 • select -> color range, sample the foreground red swatch, adjust to suit, but keep it above maybe "100" (promiscuous color select)

-• make a new layer, keep the selection active, and fill with black. this is "color mask"
+• make a new layer, keep the selection active, and fill with black. this is "reflect mask"

-• apply the ring mask to the greyscale ring layer (layer mask), then set the layer mask active, ctrl+click on "color mask", delete color mask selection from layer mask
+• apply the ring mask to the greyscale ring layer (layer mask), then set the layer mask active, ctrl+click on "reflect mask", delete selection derived from reflect mask from the current layer mask

-• make a new layer under the greyscale ring, fill with black, apply the shadow mask as a layer mask, then select the color mask again and delete that from the shadow mask as in the previous step.
+• make a new layer under the greyscale ring, fill with black, apply the shadow mask as a layer mask, then create a selection using the "reflect mask" again and delete that selection from the shadow mask as in the previous step.

 • profit. see images